Dangerous Goods / CERS Notification

 On the 1st June 1987 the Dangerous Substances in Harbour Areas Regulations 1987 came into force and ABP, being the Statutory Harbour Authority for the ports of Cardiff, Barry, Newport, Swansea and Port Talbot, has the responsibility for enforcing Parts II and III of these regulations and regulations 19,20,32(2) and 39 in the Harbour Area against persons other than itself.

 Regulation No 6 which falls within Part II of the regulations deals with the notice of entry of dangerous substances into the Harbour Area, and these guidance notes are intended to assist Masters, Shipowners, Agents and Transport Operators in preparing the information required by the Harbour Master.

 Significant changes to the reporting procedure came into effect on 1 January 2008.
 See reference to The UK Consolidated European Reporting System (CERS) below.

 Application to South Wales ports

 Masters of vessels carrying dangerous or polluting goods and bound for the South Wales Ports are required to complete a checklist of information in Accordance with Schedule II of the regulations before entering the South East Wales or South West Wales Pilotage Area.

-Two copies of Schedule II should be prepared; one copy to be handed to the pilot on boarding and one copy to be sent in advance by Facsimile 029 20 835006 to Cardiff LPS.
+Two copies of Schedule II should be prepared; one copy to be handed to the pilot on boarding and one copy to be sent in advance by email to the Cardiff LPS office - email@example.com

 In order that this information is received in advance of the vessel's arrival, it is recommended that this is transmitted via facsimile or email to the following numbers: -